hercules-ci/blog.hercules-ci.com/_posts/2019-10-22-launching-hercules-ci.md

 ## Going forward

-In the next months we're going to work closely with customers to polish the experience, continue saving developer's time.
+In the coming months we're going to work closely with customers to polish the experience and continue to save developer's time.

-For **support** (with getting started and other questions), contact us at [domen@hercules-ci.com](mailto:domen@hercules-ci.com) so we can set you up and make sure you get the most out of the CI.
+For **support** (with getting started and other questions), contact me at [domen@hercules-ci.com](mailto:domen@hercules-ci.com) so we can set you up and make sure you get the most out of our CI.

 Subscribe to [@hercules_ci](https://twitter.com/hercules_ci) for updates.